jaspervdv/IFC_BuildingEnvExtractor/README.md

 Envelopes with interior data:

 * Correct _IfcBuildingStorey_ use for storey creation
-* Correctly grouped objects in their respective storeys.
-Recommended to use NO objects that span multiple storeys.
+* No or limited use of "half storeys"
 * Correct IfcSpace use for space and apartment creation (both semantically and geometrically)**

 Performance of the tool is depending on the complexity of the input model.
 The tool has proven to function well on simple models in the current state but can struggle on more complex shapes.